 Loaves & Fishes and Lyft Join Forces With Pilot Program Addressing Transportation for Food Insecure Households

 At Loaves & Fishes we have long known about the transportation issues our food insecure families face.
 We are excited to announce that we are partnering with our friends at Lyft to work on a solution.
-This month, Lyft will begin a 6-month pilot program to provide 75 Charlotte families living in food deserts with subsidized travel to and from grocery stores, farmers markets and food pantries.
+Lyft has begun a 6-month pilot program to provide 75 Charlotte families living in food deserts with subsidized travel to and from grocery stores, farmers markets and food pantries.

 The Lyft Grocery Access Program teams Lyft, Loaves & Fishes and a group of community partners including the Food Policy Council, NC Alliance for Health, Second Harvest Food Bank, the City of Charlotte and UNCC, together to provide food insecure neighbors with greater access to healthy food.